Basic Usage of Process Management

 Article Number:040575

-This article covers how to set up the Process Management setting of an app.
+This article covers how to set up a workflow for an app using the Process Management feature.

 Setting up a basic workflow with Process Management

-This section covers how to set up a basic workflow in the Process Management setting.
+In this section you will learn how to create a basic workflow in the Process Management settings.

-On the Process Management setting screen, you will need to set up items like Status before taking action, Assignee List, Conditions to take this action, Action name (Button name), and Status After Action Taken.
+On the Process Management settings screen, you will need to configure several settings, such as Status before taking action, Assignee List, Conditions to take this action, Action name (Button name), and Status After Action Taken.

 Figure: Process Management setting example

-1. Click the App Settings button App Settings button at the upper right of the "View" screen, select the App Settings tab, and select Process Management under General Settings.
+1. Click the App Settings icon (the gear-shaped icon at the upper right of the "View" screen), select the App Settings tab, and select Process Management under General Settings.

-3. Set up the settings in the 2.
+3. Configure the settings in the 2.
 Status Settings section.

-The following three statuses are set in advance: "Not started," "In progress," and "Completed."
-You can change the status name.
-You can also add or delete statuses.
+The following three statuses are set in advance: "Not started", "In progress", and "Completed".
+You can change the names of statuses, add new ones, or delete ones that you don't need.

-Here, change the names of the three statuses to "Before Applying", "Applying", and "Approved" respectively.
+In this example, we will change the names of the three statuses to "Before Applying", "Applying", and "Approved", respectively.

 Screenshot: The "Status Settings" section

-4. Set up the settings in the 3.
+4. Configure the settings in the 3.
 Process Flow Settings section.

 Reference: Designing Process Management

-In this example, you will set up the setting based on the process table below:
+In this example, we will configure the settings based on the process table below.

 Status before